cs357/textbook/notes/taylor.md

 for some \\(\xi\\) between <span>\\(x\\)</span> and <span>\\(x_0\\)</span>.
 Thus, the constant <span>\\(C\\)</span> mentioned above is

 <div>\[ \max\limits_{\xi} \frac{\vert f^{(n+1)}(\xi)\vert }{(n+1)!}\]</div>.

+Note that this value is equivalent to the next term of the Taylor series.

 ### Asymptotic behavior of the error